MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 ## Select target environment for provision, deploy, publish and preview

 With environment concept introduced in Teams Toolkit, for all environment related operations, you can select the target environment to perform the operations against.
-The toolkit will prompt and ask for a target environment when needed.
+The toolkit will prompt and ask for a target environment when you have multiple remote environment.

 ![select env](./images/select-env.png)